pivotal/docs-tap/scst-scan/clusterimagetemplates.hbs.md

 The following prerequisite is required to author a ClusterImageTemplate for Supply Chain integration:

 - You create your own ImageVulnerabilityScan or configured one of the samples provided in [Configure your custom ImageVulnerabilityScan](./ivs-custom-samples.hbs.md).
-- See [here](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate) for more details about ClusterImageTemplates.
+- See ClusterImageTemplate [docs](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate) for more details.
+- Understand `ytt` templating.
+See carvel `ytt` [docs](https://carvel.dev/ytt/) for documentation and playground samples.

 ## <a id='create-clusterimagetemplate'></a> Create a ClusterImageTemplate

 This section describes how to create a ClusterImageTemplate using an ImageVulnerabilityScan with Trivy.
 To use a different scanner, replace the embedded ImageVulnerabilityScan with your own.

-Notes:
+ClusterImageTemplate Notes:
+* The `spec.params` in this sample yaml are used to define default values for fields within the ImageVulnerabilityScan.
+See `params` [docs](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate) for more details.
+  * The `spec.params` fields are referenced by `#@ data.values.params` in the `ytt` template block and in the ImageVulnerabilityScan.
+* The values in the `data.values.workload` such as `metadata`, `labels`, `annotations`, `spec` come from the supply chain workload.
+* The `data.values.image` is the container image built from Buildpacks in the previous step in the SupplyChain that will be scanned for vulnerabilities.
-* `ytt` is used in this sample yaml file to define a resource template written in `ytt` for the ImageVulnerabilityScan Custom Resource.
-See [here](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate) for more details.
+* `ytt` is used in this sample yaml to define a resource template written in `ytt` for the ImageVulnerabilityScan Custom Resource.
+See `ytt` [docs](https://cartographer.sh/docs/v0.3.0/reference/template/#clusterimagetemplate) for more details.
+  * For example, inside the `ytt` template are defined functions that can be used within the ImageVulnerabilityScan.

 1. Create a YAML file with the following content and name it `custom-ivs-template.yaml`.